 A progressive rehabilitation program after instability surgery is critical for achieving optimal shoulder function.

-Instable shoulders may become stiff after surgery so early protected motion is often suggested.
-However the repair needs to be protected from re-injury especially during the healing period.
-Thus the surgeon will often prescribe limited early motion for three to six weeks and then strengthening exercises for a second six-week period.
+Instable shoulders may become stiff after surgery.
+Early, protected motion is often suggested to prevent the shoulder from becoming stiff.
+However, the repair needs to be protected from re-injury. especially during the healing period.
+Thus, the surgeon will often prescribe limited early motion for three to six weeks and then strengthening exercises for a second six-week period.

-For the first six weeks after surgery emphasis is placed on protected motion.
-For the second six weeks emphasis is placed on strengthening exercises to so that strong muscles will protect the shoulder as it returns to normal activities.
+For the first six weeks after surgery, emphasis is placed on protected motion.
+For the second six weeks, emphasis is placed on strengthening exercises so that strong muscles will protect the shoulder as it returns to normal activities.

-The figures show examples of some of the exercises that may be used to develop strength and flexibility after the first six weeks following surgery; however the surgeon must be consulted for the specifics on each case.
+Figures 19 and 20, below, show examples of some of the exercises that may be used to develop strength and flexibility after the first six weeks following surgery; however, the surgeon must be consulted for the specifics on each case.